 Ben acts for multinationals, start-ups, public authorities, professionals, unions, high-net worth individuals and more vulnerable members of society.
 He provides the highest quality service to all his clients in a prompt and practical manner.
 He assists with advice, negotiation, mediation and litigation to the Court of Appeal level.
 His approach is accessible to all backgrounds, genders, abilities and beliefs.
 He is LGBTQI friendly and open to all faiths and none.

 Before coming to the Bar, Ben spent a decade in research and campaigning.
-He has first-hand experience of recruitment and management and is familiar with the workings of SMEs, start-ups and multinationals.
+He has first-hand experience of recruitment, managment and finance in organisations large and small.

 Ben is passionate about legal education.
 He trains lawyers and other professionals by making difficult areas of law more accessible.

 BA (Hons) English and Related Literature, University of York (first class)

 Ben’s commercial law practice has developed rapidly.
 Solicitors and in-house counsel frequently refer to him in complex multi-party contractual matters and benefit from his well-rounded legal expertise across private and public law.

 He has recently advised an international IT software company on the enforcement of non-solicitation / non-competition clauses and non-disclosure agreements.
 He has supported clients through lengthy commercial proceedings, including dealing with the aftermath of a High Court Search and Seizure Order (or ‘dawn raid’) in a breach of confidence claim involving the ex-employee of a multinational company.